kristianpennacchia/wordreference.koplugin/README.md

   - Open Menu → Tools 🛠️ → More tools → WordReference.
   - Pick your desired translation (e.g., it→en, en→it, etc.).
   - The chosen languages are saved in KOReader settings and persists across restarts.
+- Shortcut:
+  - Also available directly from the definition popup via the ⚙️ button on the top-left.